ShahriyariLab/A-Bio-Mechanical-PDE-model-of-breast-tumor-progression-in-MMTV-PyMT-mice/Sensitivity/README.md

-This folder contains file required for sensitivity analysis
+This folder contains file required for sensitivity analysis of total cancer cells to the model parameters in presence of immune cells influx.

 Corresponding paper: "A Bio-Mechanical PDE model of breast tumor progression in MMTV-PyMT mice"